 BERLIN (Reuters) - From swing, salsa and sex to tango, transvestites and techno, Berlin’s nightlife offers something for everyone.

-The city that shocked the straight-laced during the pre-war Weimar Republic - portrayed in the film “Cabaret” - and then became a center of counter culture during the 1960s and 1970s - to wit, David Bowie’s “Berlin Trilogy” - is rocking.
+The city that shocked the straight-laced during the pre-war Weimar Republic - portrayed in the film “Cabaret” - and then became a centre of counter culture during the 1960s and 1970s - to wit, David Bowie’s “Berlin Trilogy” - is rocking.

 Night after night thousands of Berliners and visitors head to hotspots like RAW, an old graffiti-covered train-repair site in the eastern part of the city that was once under Communist rule but is now home to clubs, bars and a pool replete with beer garden.